What Is Transference? What to Do When It Shows Up in Therapy

 How Bill and his therapist choose to work on these old wounds will depend on the methods his therapist is trained in and what suits Bill best as a client.
 What’s most important is that they both recognized that he was having a transference reaction.

-Working with what happened instead of shutting it down will allow them to move deeper in therapy and in their relationship.
+Working with what happened instead of shutting it down will allow Bill and his therapist to move deeper in therapy and in their relationship.
 Something else would have happened if Bill’s therapist had just tried to ignore Bill’s reaction.
-Unrecognized transference reactions can cause emotional pain, poison therapy, and bring it to an early end.
+Unrecognized transference reactions can poison therapy and bring it to an early end.

-But don’t make the opposite mistake, either—not all negative reactions in therapy are signs of transference.
+But it’s just as important not to make the opposite mistake and call things transference that aren’t.
+Not all negative reactions in therapy are signs of transference.
 Strong reactions can also occur when you have a bad therapist or when stressors outside of therapy have become more intense.

 This is why it’s important to talk to your therapist about what you’re feeling.
 Transference won’t get resolved in a single session, but it will respond to the work you do to address it.
 It can take some time, but a good therapist will help you feel supported while you do the work.